Performance Evaluation for Classified Employees

 6.9 Performance Increases

-The General Assembly and the Governor annually determine the statewide average performance increase for the university's workforce if state funds allow for such an increase.
-The university is not authorized to supplement the funding provided by the General Assembly and Governor for employee performance increases.
+The General Assembly and the Governor annually determine the statewide average performance increase for the university’s workforce if state funds allow for such an increase.

 The Commonwealth may implement a pay for performance program in which pay increases are tied to the employee’s particular rating.
 The exact figure, which by percentage will be the same for all full-time employees with similar ratings, will be determined by the senior leaders working in conjunction with the university Compensation Committee and Human Resources.